 Wild Elephant Valley (野象谷)

 The Wild Elephant Valley is the best place in China to see elephants.
 To access the park, which is about 45 minutes by bus from the city, you must pay about 80RMB plus another 30RMB for the cable car.
-Not crazy money, but considering it is China, the entrance fee is quite expensive.
+It’s not crazy money, but considering it is China, the entrance fee is quite expensive.

 The park, located in the tropical forest, consists of two main parts.
 At the park’s beginning, right after the entrance, there is a theatre, some small areas similar to a mini-zoo where you can see butterflies, snakes, and other animals, and an area where some trained elephants perform several times per day (not cool, really).